MARECS

 MARECS was a version of the European Space Agency's ECS communications satellite, adapted for maritime communications.
 It was used by Inmarsat.

 MARECS A was launched in 1981 and placed over the Atlantic Ocean.
+It was deactivated in August 1996.

-MARECS was lost due to launch problems in 1982, while MARECS B2 was launched in 1984 and placed over the Pacific Ocean.
+MARECS B was lost due to launch problems in 1982, while MARECS B2 (also known as MARECS C) was launched in 1984 and placed over the Pacific Ocean.
+MARECS B2/C was active until 2002.

 They were among Europe's first telecommunications satellites.
-MARECS B2 was active until 2002.